 #8 Updated by Samuel Ingarfield about 8 years ago

 Matthias Kuhn wrote:

 Can you provide the python code you use and a test dataset?

 Giovanni Manghi wrote:

 the import bit here (to say if it is a regression or not) is if it the bug was present in older qgis releases (2.4/2.2/2.0.1/1.8).

 Will test in an earlier version this afternoon.

-#12 Updated by Giovanni Manghi 11 months ago
+#12 Updated by Giovanni Manghi almost 4 years ago

 - Status changed from Open to Closed